 1 Tbsp Salt

 Preheat your oven to 375 degrees.
-Take your beef and pork ribs and salt and pepper both sides and put onto a foil lined baking sheet, then place the prepared meatballs and sausages onto the same sheet and bake for 25-30 minutes.
+Take your beef and pork ribs and salt and pepper both sides and put onto a foil lined baking sheet or griddle, then place the prepared meatballs and sausages onto the same sheet and bake for 25-30 minutes.

 To make your sauce, start with a large heavy duty sauce pan, which will hold the heat and give you a consistent low simmer.
 A cast iron Le Cruset is perfect.
 Larger is better, as you don’t want to crowd the meat.